bencam/linux-server-configuration/README.md

 	123/udp (v6)               ALLOW       Anywhere (v6)
 	```

-1. Update the external (Amazon Lightsail) firewall on the browser by clicking on the 'Networking' tab and changing the firewall configuration to match the internal firewall settings above (only ports `80`, `123`, and `2200` should be allowed; make sure to deny the default port `22`)
+1. Update the external (Amazon Lightsail) firewall on the browser by clicking on the 'Manage' option, then the 'Networking' tab, and then changing the firewall configuration to match the internal firewall settings above (only ports `80`(TCP), `123`(UDP), and `2200`(TCP) should be allowed; make sure to deny the default port `22`)

 1. Now, to login (on a Mac), open up the Terminal and run: